-- b.
-Cognizant Secretarial Officers/Deputy Administrators, NNSA. - (1) Exercise general oversight of all activities related to LDRD at the laboratories for which they have cognizance. - (2) Annually approve each laboratory's LDRD plan and allowable funding level and grant exceptions as required under paragraph 4.b. - (3) Annually review each laboratory's LDRD program with the assistance of the responsible DOE/NNSA site office manager. - (4) Prepare reports to Congress as required.

-c.
-Site Office Managers.

-- (1) Assist the CSO/Deputy Administrator, NNSA, in providing oversight and review of the laboratory's LDRD program. - (2) Provide a recommendation to the CSO/Deputy Administrator, NNSA, on the laboratory's proposed annual LDRD plan and funding level. - (3) Formally authorize the annual LDRD program for the laboratory based on CSO/Deputy Administrator, NNSA, written approval. - (4) Annually concur on each laboratory LDRD project before the project is started or continued. - (5) Annually review and certify in writing to the CSO/Deputy Administrator, NNSA, whether the laboratory's method for accumulating LDRD funds is consistent with paragraphs 4d and 4e of this Order. - (6) Notify the responsible contracting officer that the CRD must be incorporated into the contract to manage and operate the laboratory. - d.
+- a.
+Director, Office of Science.
+In cooperation with cognizant Departmental elements- - (1) performs periodic reviews of this Order and its implementation and recommends revisions, as required; - (2) establishes guidelines as required to implement the requirements of this Order; and - (3) develops a set of LDRD program performance measures that are consistent among DOE/NNSA laboratories in coordination with CSOs or their representatives. - b.
+Cognizant Secretarial Officers/Deputy Administrator, NNSA. - (1) Exercise general oversight of all activities related to LDRD at the laboratories for which they have cognizance. - (2) Annually approve each laboratory's LDRD plan and allowable funding level and grant exceptions as required under paragraph 4.b. - (3) Annually review each laboratory's LDRD program with the assistance of the responsible DOE/NNSA site/field office manager. - (4) Prepare reports to Congress as required. - c.
+Site/Field Office Managers. - (1) Assist the CSO/Deputy Administrator, NNSA, in providing oversight and review of the laboratory's LDRD program. - (2) Provide a recommendation to the CSO/Deputy Administrator, NNSA, on the laboratory's proposed annual LDRD plan and funding level. - (3) Formally authorize the annual LDRD program for the laboratory based on CSO/Deputy Administrator, NNSA, written approval. - (4) Concur on each laboratory LDRD project before the project is started and annually for continuations each fiscal year. - (5) Annually review and certify in writing whether the laboratory's method for accumulating LDRD funds is consistent with paragraphs 4d and 4e of this Order. - (6) Notify the responsible contracting officer that the CRD must be incorporated into the contract to manage and operate the laboratory.

+d.
 Contracting Officers.
-Once notified by site office managers, incorporate the CRD into affected contracts as directed.
+Once notified by site/field office managers, incorporate the CRD into affected contracts as directed.